bldng/xr-formant/README.md

 bun dev
 ```

-The application will be available at `https://localhost:5173`
+The application will be available at `https://localhost:5173`.
+To access it from a device, use the IP provided by vite.

 **Note**: HTTPS is required for XR functionality.
 Vite will guide you through the self-signed certificate setup process on first run.
 It's safe to accept the self-signed certificate in your browser since you generated it yourself.